Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/04d_primal_roulette.en.md

 ## Primal Roulette

-Ultima Weapon will apply three Vicious Aetheroplasm debuffs on three random players to mark the start of the Primal Roulette.
+Ultima Weapon will apply three Viscous Aetheroplasm debuffs on three random players to mark the start of the Primal Roulette.

 Some things to take note:

-- The Vicious Aetheroplasms will each go off during the upcoming Primal sequences, essentially forcing the party to move together as a group.
+- The Viscous Aetheroplasms will each go off during the upcoming Primal sequences, essentially forcing the party to move together as a group.
 - The Primals will then do their signature attack (Aerial Blast, Hellfire, Earthern Fury) to mark the end of their sequence.
 However, because they are **not targetable**, you **will not** be able to use targeted mitigations like Reprisal or Addle to mitigate the damage.

 A recommended mitigation plan is as follows: